Agriculture in the United Kingdom: Regional variations

 While there is little difference between farming practices in England, Scotland, Wales and Northern Ireland in places where the terrain is similar, the geography and the quality of the farmland does have an impact.
 In Wales, 80% of the farmland is designated as a "Less Favoured Area", and in Scotland the figure is 84%.
-"Less Favoured Area" means land that produces a lower agricultural yield, typically upland moors and hill farms, which explains the tendency to focus on sheep and sometimes dairy farming.
+"Less Favoured Area" means land that produces a lower agricultural yield—typically upland moors and hill farms—which tend to focus on sheep and sometimes dairy farming.
 In England, the eastern and southern areas where the fields are flatter, larger and more open tend to concentrate on cereal crops, while the hillier northern and western areas with smaller, more enclosed fields tend to concentrate on livestock farming.

 History

 Before 1500

-Farming was introduced in the British Isles between about 5000 BC and 4500 BC after a large influx of Mesolithic people and following the end of the Pleistocene epoch.
+Farming was introduced in the British Isles between about 5000 BC and 4500 BC after an influx of Mesolithic people following the end of the Pleistocene.
 It took 2,000 years for the practice to extend across all of the isles.
 Wheat and barley were grown in small plots near the family home.
 Sheep, goats and cattle came in from mainland Europe, and pigs were domesticated from wild boar already living in forests.
 There is evidence of agricultural and hunter-gatherer groups meeting and trading with one another in the early part of the Neolithic.

-The Saxons and the Vikings had open-field farming systems.
+The Saxons and the Vikings had open-field farming systems and there was an expansion of arable farming between the 8th and 13th centuries in England.
 Under the Normans and Plantagenets fens were drained, woods cleared and farmland expanded to feed a rising population, until the Black Death reached Britain in 1349.
 This and subsequent epidemics caused the population to fall; one-third of the population in England died between 1349 and 1350.
 In consequence, areas of farmland were abandoned.
 The feudal system began to break down as labourers, who were in short supply following the plague, demanded wages (instead of subsistence) and better conditions.
-Also, there were a series of poor harvests after about 1315, coinciding with some evidence (from tree rings) of poor weather across the whole of northern Europe, which continued on and off until about 1375.
+Also, there were a series of poor harvests after about 1315, coinciding with poor weather across northern Europe, which continued on and off until about 1375.
 The population did not recover to 1300 levels for 200 to 300 years.

+The last surviving working mediaeval strip farming system with common grazings is in Laxton, Nottinghamshire in England.